-^{)} SAE values illustrate a method but not limits; exact threshold limits are often agreed upon customer and producer.
+\) SAE values illustrate a method but not limits; exact threshold limits are often agreed upon customer and producer.

 For industrial and toxicological needs, different authorities established limits of relevant gases.
-The best-known are the MAK value (Maximale Arbeitsplatzkonzentration = maximum concentration at work), TRK value (technische Richtkonzentration = technical upper limits), TLV (threshold limit value) from the U.S.A. devided into STEL value (short time exposure limit) and TWA value (time weighted average)), OEL value (occupational exposure limit) from GB, also divided into STEL and TWA values as well as IDLH value (immediate danger for life and health).
-Some threshold values collected from the literature are enumerated in table 1: indications are in ppm (precisely vppm, this means, volume parts per million: 1 vol% corresponds to 10.000 vppm, 1 ppm corresponds to 1 mL m-3).
-AKZV and SAE data refer to the atmosphere in the vehicle after igition(s) of the airbag, otherwise to the ambient air.
+The best-known are the MAK value ("Maximale Arbeitsplatzkonzentration" = maximum concentration at work), TRK value ("technische Richtkonzentration" = technical reference concentration) and TLV (threshold limit value) from the U.S. divided into STEL value (short time exposure limit) as well as TWA value (time weighted average), OEL value (occupational exposure limit) from the UK, also divided into STEL and TWA values as well as IDLH value (immediate danger for life and health).
+Some threshold values collected from literature are enumerated in table 1; indications are in ppm (precisely vppm, this means, volume parts per million: 1 vol% corresponds to 10.000 vppm, 1 ppm corresponds to 1 mL m-3).
+AKZV and SAE data refer to the atmosphere in the vehicle after ignition of the airbag(s), otherwise to the ambient air.

 Beside threshold limits relevant to health there are also lower explosion limits for hydrogen of 4,0 v% and ammonia of 15,4 v% in the resulting atmosphere.